Belinda's story

 Fragile X syndrome delays the boys’ fine motor skills, strength and physical development, coordination and cognition.

 On top of the usual responsibilities of parenthood, Belinda has to manage extensive therapy schedules for both boys.
-'The boys like to do the right thing and they don’t like failure,” she says.
-“We have to get pretty creative with therapies and activities.'
+'The boys like to do the right thing and they don’t like failure,' she says.
+'We have to get pretty creative with therapies and activities.'

 Every outing requires preparation and planning.
 Jaxon and Alex, who struggle with changes in routine and are easily overstimulated, have to be properly prepared for even the most basic trip to the park.
 But, that doesn’t stop the Hartmanns from getting out there.